Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 might need to download Java, a

-free plug-in to interact with virtual manipulatives on
+free plug-in to interact with some virtual manipulatives on

 this page.